squid808/gShell/README.md

 This is the tip of the iceberg of what's possible and what's available.
 If you need help or have questions, requests or you found a bug, drop a line in the [discussion group](https://github.com/squid808/gShell/wiki/Discussion-Groups).

-Stay tuned, and please reach out if you have any questions, concerns or requests.
+Please reach out if you have any questions, concerns or requests.